Class of 2021:

 Matthew R. Houser (Vancouver, WA), EXSCI, clas [Adult Programming Administrator at Columbia Basin Racquet Club]

-Kathryn Pawlick (Emmet, ID), ARTH, clas; magna cum laude, Phi Beta Kappa [Program Coordinator - IELP at University of Washington Professional & Continuing Education]
+Kathryn Pawlick (Emmet, ID), ARTH, clas; magna cum laude, Phi Beta Kappa [ex-International Student Advisor at Seattle Central Community College, now studying Law at Willamette University's College of Law]

 Adam W. Saltzman (Warminster, PA), HIST, REL, clas